Suhasadidas/Suhasadidas/README.md

 - 👋 Hi, I’m @Suhasadidas
 - 👀 I’m interested in software testing
 - 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate with nothing yet
 - 📫 How to reach me cs19b033@iittp.ac.in

 <!---